cramsay/papilio_audio_player/README.md

 The sketch can be found at [/zpuino_sketch/audio_player/audio_player.ino](https://github.com/cramsay/papilio_audio_player/blob/master/zpuino_sketch/audio_player/audio_player.ino)

 ![Breadboard shot to make readme more readable...](http://cramsay.co.uk/blog/wp-content/uploads/2014/05/P1000470.jpg)

+### Building the custom ZPUino core
+You don't _have_ to do this - the bitfile for the 500k board is in the bitfiles folder.
+However, it isn't too hard to do so.
+Just run the makefile in the board directory "...boards/papilio_one/s3e500" to generate the bitfile.
+You can even just type "make flash" to flash the bitfile to your board straight away (if you have papilio-progs installed).

 ## Troubleshooting
 ### I need less bits!